WilliamPhoenixD/Deep-learning-model-for-ultrashort-pulses-reconstruction-from-FROG-data/README.md

 ---

-## Problem from NN perspective
+## Problem from DNN perspective

 The aim of this project is to use **deep neural networks** to solve the phase-retrieval problem.
-The network’s task is to **invert** the mapping from the \(N\times N\) SHG-FROG trace (real numbers) to the \(2N\) real numbers representing the electric field’s real and imaginary parts.
+The network’s task is to **invert** the mapping from the \(N x N\) SHG-FROG trace (real numbers) to the \(2N\) real numbers representing the electric field’s real and imaginary parts.

 ![NN perspective](Figure3.png)

-*Figure 3: Schematic of the input and output layers of the deep neural network that performs pulse retrieval.*
+*Figure 3: Schematic of= the deep neural network that performs pulse retrieval.*

-For a deeper discussion of the methodology and experiments, see the `reports/` folder.

 ---